EgnaldCela/SiMagna/README.md

 ### Where are we now
 * I put together a dataset that kinda works, the classes used are in the end of temp.ipynb, where the value is the number of bounding boxes for each label
 * some things like artichoke are not part of it because it wasn't working
+* a problem could be unbalanced classes, as you can see from the table -^
 * trained 11m for 1 epoch, it takes around 8 minutes, weights are in runs/detect/train/weights
 * you should start working on the interface, just assume you have a list of ingredients found as i wrote there
+* I also think it would be nice to add ingredients, so check if you find something
 * let's try to not interfere with each others github changes, for example i will not touch the interface

 ### Pipeline